-Self-integration is the process of integrating every part of your personality into one, whole self!

 “An image comes up from the depths of your mind.
 You are on the street, but nobody else is.
 It’s dark, misty, and smells faintly of homeless cats.
 Out of nowhere a man jumps out of the bushes and rushes towards you.”

-At this point, most people would block out the image since they have a strong fear of death and dismiss the image as “a nightmare” or a “terrible thought” (depending on if they are awake or asleep).
-However, in this hypothetical scenario, the person who is experiencing the subconscious image has decided to have an open mind and see what it really is they need to see, and so the story ends as such:
+At this point, most people would block this image out since they have a strong fear of death!
+They would dismiss the image as “a nightmare” or a “terrible thought” (depending on if they’re awake or asleep).
+However, in this hypothetical scenario, the person experiencing the subconscious image has decided to have an open mind and see what it really is they need to see, and so the story ends as such:

 If you’re reading this post then you (probably) have an open mind!
-However, it is always important to consciously open your mind by saying something to the extent of “I choose to have an open mind” as often as you can so that the integration process isn’t unnecessarily painful.
-If you do this enough some of the subconscious processes may approach you without the need to search for them, and this is the ideal state to be in – a state of complete acceptance and trust in your self (your thoughts, mental videos, images, and feelings).
+However, it is always important to consciously open your mind by saying something to the extent of “I choose to have an open mind” as often as possible so that the integration process isn’t unnecessarily painful!
+If you do this enough some of these subconscious processes may approach you without the need to search for them, and this is the ideal state to be in – a state of complete acceptance and trust in your self (your thoughts, mental videos, images, beliefs, feelings, etc)!

 Some of our repressed qualities come from accepting or denying parts of life that other people accept or deny.
 When we’re born we’re told what we can and cannot do, and then we grow up and tell other people what they can and cannot do.
-What this has led to is a society that (as a whole) accepts certain things (such as football) and (as a whole) rejects other things (like spirituality).
+This has led to a society that (as a whole) accepts certain things (such as football) and (as a whole) rejects/doesn’t know much about other things (like spirituality).

-Unfortunately for us Americans we do not live in a society that values (or is even knowledgeable about) mental health so following the crowd will almost always lead to compliance and suffering, but most of us have followed the crowd enough to be psychologically damaged and in need of integration.
+Unfortunately for us Americans, many of us do not live in a society that values (or is even knowledgeable about) mental health, so following the crowd will almost always lead to compliance and suffering, but most of us have followed the crowd enough to be psychologically damaged and in need of integration.

 We have the church, for example.
 One of the biggest rules of the church is to refrain from sexuality until you are married and to only have sex with your partner.
-However, if there’s one thing you don’t want to do it’s repress a desire that you feel.
-This doesn’t just apply to sexual desire – it can manifest as a desire to see a movie, to travel, to hang out with a certain group of people, etc etc. The reason for this is because repression always leads to neuroticism.
+However, if there’s one thing you don’t want to do it’s repressing a desire that you feel.
+This doesn’t only apply to sexual desire – it can manifest as a desire to see a movie, travel, hang out with a certain group of people, etc etc. The reason for this is that repression always leads to an increase in neuroticism (the personality trait).
 Invariably.
 All the time.

-However, the church isn’t the only social construction that has the potential to rob us of our mental health – almost all social constructions exist to turn a profit (politics, government, most corporations, restaurants, etc).
+However, the church isn’t the only social construction that has the potential to rob us of our mental health – almost all social constructions exist to turn a profit (politics, government, most corporations, etc) and/or are misguided in their ways.
 Some of them (like the church and the government) are even interested in asserting and maintaining control over our minds, and this is a big part of the “social awakening” that you could be going through right now.
 I won’t get into this much further (I’ll cover it in a future post) but watch for any organization that imposes boundaries on other people in one form or another, and ask yourself if they have imposed such a boundary onto you, as this may contribute to your need for integration.

 In order to move outside of “the circle of society,” we must become aware of our society’s customs, norms, dos and don’ts, and what’s acceptable and what isn’t.
 It’s also important to be aware of the norms and dos and don’ts of the community (whether that be your church, your school, etc) you grew up in and the community you’re living in now (provided you’ve moved at one point or another).
 Being aware of these rules will help you understand the people who live(d) by them, and particularly how the people in your community treated you while growing up as a child.
 Once you know the dos and don’ts of your community, then you can get a pretty good idea of which parts of you you were taught to suppress, and these are the parts that are asking to consciously be integrated into your personality.

 It should be noted that time is mostly wasted by mourning the past; that is to say, we can blame other people for the problems we have, but the hurt we feel comes from the expectation that such people were supposed to do better and treat us better than they did.
 In reality, we are the ones who control ourselves, even if someone has convinced us that we should control ourselves in a certain way.
-If we didn’t know that before, we know it now, and now it’s a choice to ignore this fact or to keep it in mind as we move forward to the next section.
+If you didn’t know that before, you know it now, and now you have the choice to ignore this fact or to keep it in mind as we move forward to the next section!

 There is another kind of neuroticism that can take place, but this is more of a personal nature than what I’ve described above.
 Let’s say you’re a small child, and you’re about to go on your first airplane flight.
 You may be excited because you’re going to do a big grownup thing that you’ve only heard about up until this point.
 Your parents give you a window seat, the captain announces take off, and before you know it you’re soaring 40,000 feet above the ground!
 You decide to look down to see what it’s like and suddenly you’re stricken with a stifling fear that makes you quickly look away, and this fear (albeit unconsciously) stays with you until adulthood as a somewhat common “fear of flying.”

-Obviously, the cases are infinite, but I will point out that personal neuroticism is much more meaningful to overcome than social neuroticism.
+Obviously, the possibilities are infinite, but I will point out that personal neuroticism is usually much more meaningful to overcome than social neuroticism.
 It is usually the case that one awakens to the state of their community before awakening to their own personal trauma within.
-It’s also easier and better to heal personal trauma since you (usually) skip the step of being angry at society for causing all of your problems anyway.
+It’s also easier and better to heal personal trauma since by doing this, you (usually) skip the step of being angry at society for causing all of your problems anyway!

 Whether suggested by society or simply because of personal preference, repression is done by ourselves to ourselves.
-This fact is able to be conceptualized but very difficult to fully realize since most of us are very used to repressing the parts of life we don’t agree with.
-But this is good news in the sense that we have the ability to find the parts of ourselves that are repressed and integrate them into our conscious lives.
+This fact can be easily conceptualized, but it can be very difficult to fully realize since most of us are very used to repressing the parts of life we don’t agree with.
+But this is good news in the sense that we have the ability to find the parts of ourselves that are repressed and integrate them into our conscious lives!

 Here is the process:

 1. Sit in a quiet environment, away from others.
-The reason for this is so that you can observe the thoughts running through your mind and the feelings that are in your body.
+The reason for this is so that you can observe the thoughts/feelings running through your mind, heart, soul, and body.

 2. Feel the feelings and think the thoughts that you deem uncomfortable.
 There is no need to do anything except breathe during this stage, and I recommend that you attempt to see the pictures and/or mental videos that are associated with such thoughts/feelings in your mind.

-It’s important to note that you aren’t trying to get rid of these parts of yourself; instead, you’re trying to accept them knowing that they are a part of you, forever.
+It’s important to note that you aren’t trying to get rid of these parts of yourself; instead, you’re trying to accept them, knowing that they are a part of you (you can even choose to mature these parts of yourself)!
 This can either be depressing or liberating, depending on where you are in your development, but if you find this depressing then it is most important to ask yourself, “Why do I feel this way?”
 And this is where I start the next section.

 Asking yourself, “Why do I feel what I feel?” is the most important step after realizing what you feel.
 If you simply feel your subconscious pain you will see the images that accompany it, and that may be enough, but if the “problem” still lingers then the next step is to ask questions.
 If, for example, I’m feeling depressed then I can say, “I wish to feel this depression and accept it for what it is.”
 However, then I can ask, “Why do I feel depressed?” and come up with an answer; “Because I feel lonely.”
 Then I ask myself, “Why do I feel lonely?” only to find that I don’t have any real friends in my life.
 I can go even further and ask, “Why do I lack real friends?” and answer myself with, “Because I’m not a real friend myself.”
 So then I ask why that is, and I can answer myself by saying that I stay too busy to spend any quality time with genuinely good people.